schnitzer-lab/EXTRACT-public/tutorials/3) understanding hyperparameters/README.md

 While there are no particular hyperparameters associated with them, EXTRACT has two more modules.
 We will discuss them on another tutorial.
 For now, it is important to emphasize that running EXTRACT is first understanding these three modules.
 Other two are optional and can be skipped, although we strongly advise against skipping them!

-Finally, all the hyperparameters of EXTRACT controlled by an outside user is given inside the function 'get_defaults.m', which is the only script in the homepage of the repository.
+Finally, almost all the hyperparameters of EXTRACT controlled by an outside user is defaulted inside the function 'get_defaults.m', which is the only script in the homepage of the repository.
 One can and should always double check the exact spelling of the hyperparameters by checking this script.
 We advise that users do not change this script, the defaults are picked to be most approprioate for a general set of movies.
 This script will never overwrite user given configurations.

 ## General control hyperparameters

 There are a total of 14 general control parameters that are of interest to us.
 Among those, only one of them requires an outside input, without which EXTRACT will not run.
 The rest has defaults, but we strongly advise to change them as necessary.
 Here is the list of parameters and what they do: